rebelsky/sams-assorted-musings-reflections/joc-course-schedule.md

 Postscript: This exercise may seem secondary to my primary digital humanities project.
 However, many parts relate directly to that project.
 I should teach my students how to scrape data.
 Google spreadsheets may be more convenient than the scripts I have them write.
 I'll probably have them learn both.
 And the Scheme library for scraping data needs to be on my "to write soon" list.
 Then I'll rewrite this musing using those tools.

 ---

+Postscript: Speaking of programs and libraries, I should probably write a program that generates one of those tables by hand.
+However, if I'm going to do that, I should strive for more reliable results.
+I wonder if I can find a good way to identify cross-listed courses.

+---

+Postscript: I've been writing a few [joy of code](index-joc) musings.
+I wonder if I should start a separate "joy of data" series.

+---

 [1] Youngest Son's college choice spreadsheet has reached a few hundred columns of data.
-He's clearly at the point that he wants those cells filled in automatically.
+He's clearly at the point that he wants to fill in those cells by code rather than by hand.

-[2] That is, if I change the semester the URL does not change.
+[2] That is, if I change the semester, the URL does not change.

 [3] Interestingly, that approach also gives me access to summer listings.

+[4] I eventually decided that I didn't want to analyze next semester, so it doesn't matter right now.
+But it's nice to know that I *can* get that information if I want it.

-[4] As a computer scientist, I tend to start numbering at zero.
+[5] As a computer scientist, I tend to start numbering at zero.

+[6] I see that the "Yes" likely means "Writing Intensive".

+[7] Youngest Son tells me that Mac grep doesn't handle tabs correctly.
+I wonder why.

-[5] Scheme is a notable exception.
+[8] Scheme is a notable exception.

-[6] See the postscript for some more reflection.
+[9] See the postscript for some more reflection.

-[7] I used `grep "TWTH" 2018F.txt | grep -v "MTWTH"` to check.
+[10] I used `grep "TWTH" 2018F.txt | grep -v "MTWTH"` to check.

-[8] The slot numbers come from the current timetable.
+[11] The slot numbers come from the current timetable.

-[9] "MWF" represents "MWF" and "MW" and "WF" and "MF" and "MTWF" and "MTWTHF" and variants thereof.
+[12] "MWF" represents "MWF" and "MW" and "WF" and "MF" and "MTWF" and "MTWTHF" and variants thereof.

 ---

-*Version 0.9 of 2018-10-16.*
+*Version 1.0 of 2018-10-18.*